cheatham1/SoftwareBook/event_selection.md

 # Event selection

-The events in the dataset ntuples have been selected according to the following preselection criteria:
+The events in the dataset ntuples have been selected according to a selection criteria.
+The variables are defined in [variable names](https://cheatham1.gitbooks.io/openatlasdatatools/content/variable_names.html).

+The standard event based selection criteria are:

 * A single electron or muon trigger has fired;
 * The primary vertex has at least 5 tracks;
 * There is at least one good lepton with $$p_T$$ > 25 GeV;
 * Leptons are required to be isolated
-( Both ptcone30 and etcone20  less than 0.15);
+( Both ptcone30 and etcone20 < 0.15);
 * The event passes the Good Run List (GRL);
 * A veto exists on events containing bad jets.

-The Standard event based selection code is
+The standard event based selection code is

 ![](CodeSnippet/GoodLepton.png)